Graduate and Professional Education

-Students who receive a research assistant or a teaching assistant award before completing eight semesters will be changed to graduate status.
+Students who receive a research assistant or a teaching assistant award before completing eight semesters will be changed to graduate status and will be ineligible to receive undergraduate financial aid.
 Students must have completed 128 units to be eligible for a research assistant or teaching assistant award.
 (AP, IB and transfer units may be used in the 128 unit total.)

 Detailed information about specific progressive degree programs is listed in the corresponding school section.

 Dual Degree ProgramsDual degree programs offer graduate students the opportunity to concurrently complete requirements for two degrees.
 Students enrolled in dual degree programs must complete all requirements for the dual degree program and then will be awarded both diplomas at the same time.
-The academic units which offer these programs frequently adjust the requirements for each degree to take into account the correlations between required course work.
+The academic units that offer these programs frequently adjust the requirements for each degree to take into account the correlations between required course work.
 Students who have completed all the requirements for one of the degree programs and who decide to withdraw from the dual degree program may receive the appropriate single diploma.
 Students who have withdrawn from the dual degree program to receive the appropriate single diploma and later decide to complete the second degree must apply for admission, be admitted and then fulfill all requirements for the second degree.
 Detailed information regarding dual degree programs is listed in the appropriate school section.
-A list of dual degrees is here.
+Here is a list of dual degrees.

 Grade Point Average RequirementAt no time should the overall GPA drop below 3.0.
 A minimum grade of C (2.0) is required in a course to receive graduate credit.
-Work graded C- or below is not acceptable for subject or unit credit toward any master's or doctoral program.
-A grade point average of at least 3.0 on all units attempted at USC toward a graduate degree is required for graduation.
-In addition, a grade point average of at least 3.0 on all graduate work attempted at USC, whether or not all such units are applied toward the degree, is required.
+Work graded C- or below is not acceptable for subject or unit credit toward any master’s or doctoral program.
+An overall grade point average of at least 3.0 on all units attempted at USC while a graduate student is required for graduation, whether or not all such units are applied toward the degree.
 In some cases, the University Committee on Curriculum has approved different GPA requirements for professional schools.
 The university will not deviate from policies governing the calculation of the grade point average through inclusion or exclusion of course work.

-Unit RequirementThe minimum unit requirement for a master's degree is established at the time the program is approved and may not be waived.
+Unit RequirementThe course of study for the master’s degree must include at least 24 units in required and elective courses.
+In addition, students in a program requiring a thesis must register for four units of 594ab Master’s Thesis.
+The minimum unit requirement for a master’s degree is established at the time the program is approved and may not be waived.
 At least 20 of these units must be completed at USC.
 The minimum number of units for a doctoral degree is 60, at least 24 of which (exclusive of Doctoral Dissertation 794) must be completed at USC.
 In addition, at least one-half of the total number of units applied toward a graduate degree must be completed at USC.
 The minimum number of units for a doctoral degree with Advanced Standing upon entrance is 36.
 No exceptions are allowed.

 A department or school which has a graduate program approved by the university requiring a higher minimum may not waive that requirement.
 The unit requirement for a dual degree program is established at the time the program is approved by the university and may not be waived.

-Regardless of the number of units required for a graduate degree, at least two-thirds of the units applied toward the degree (including transfer work and not including 594 or 794) must be at the 500 level or higher.
+Regardless of the number of units specified in the university catalogue as required for a graduate degree, at least two-thirds of the units applied toward the degree (including transfer work and not including 594 or 794) must be at the 500 level or higher.
 Students with Advanced Standing in doctoral programs may not apply additional 400-level course work toward that degree; individual exceptions will not be allowed.
 Some degree programs, where designated by the faculty and approved by the University Committee on Curriculum, permit a higher maximum number of 400-level units.